Learn - Shopping Lists

 Publishing a list

 You can publish a list to a public link so anyone can open it and add it to their own budget, without sharing your prices or which stores you shop.
-Tap the share button at the top of a list to start.
+The globe button at the top of a list, labeled Publish list, starts it.
 Publishing, and importing a list someone shared with you, are covered on Publishing and importing lists and recipes.

 Quick reference